DevCosmas/recommendia.api/project.roadMap.md

 - Deployment of the application.
 - Set up monitoring and maintenance routines.

 __NOTE__: Refer to the startup file to learn before forking the repo.
-Amend syntax only for me.